HOW TO PARK A CAR (STEP-BY-STEP)

 How to Park Straight (Perpendicular Parking)

-Learning how to park a car in a straight parking space is very important since it’s the second most common type of parking spot.
+Learning perpendicular parking is important since it’s the second most common type of parking spot.
 You will often find these types of parking spots in shopping malls and parking lots associated with a store in general.

 1 – Find an empty parking spot